scrabbletank/farhome-rules/rulesdoc.md

 ##### Paralyzed
 A paralyzed creature cannot take the sprint action, adds a terrible die to all reactions, and has their maximum AP reduced by 3 for each level of Paralyze.
 They may still take an action that costs more than their maximum AP as long as it is the only action they take during their turn.

+##### Petrification
+A petrified creature is turned to stone and is considered incapacitated for the duration.
+While Petrified they do not age and have _Resistance_ 2 to physical damage.
+Creatures are returned to their normal form once the Petrification ends.

 ##### Poison
 A poisoned creature adds a bad die to all attacks, attribute saves, and ability checks, adding an additional bad die for every level of poison.
 Only the highest level poison takes effect.
 For example someone who has poison and poison 2 only adds 2 bad dice instead of 3.